-We have a highly organised programme to teach our younger children to be strong all round swimmers based on the ASA National Teaching Plan.
-There are elevn grades of progress: Learner grade 3 and Grades 1 to Grade 9, plus ‘Mini-squad’.
-This final grade prepares the talented swimmers for their progress into the Squads
+We have a highly organised programme with ASA qualified teachers to teach our younger children to be strong all round swimmers based on the ASA National Teaching Plan.
+Swimmers move through the teaching grades working their way up through the groups with opportunities to take part in development swim gala’s and to join the talent id group if selected by their teachers.

 Having a disability is certainly no barrier to becoming a successful swimmer and we have many talented people in our disability section.
 We have two squads called Starfish (based at the Dolphin, Haywards Heath) and Dolphins (based at the Triangle, Burgess Hill).

 It’s not all swimming!
 We have a talented squad of players of all ages.
 Water polo is a great sport to play.
 It builds fitness, team spirit and is a thoroughly enjoyable game to play by anyone.
 The Marlins have a very successful Women’s team, in particular, who compete in the National Women’s Water Polo League.